-We have agreed that there should be an increase in Council Tax for 2018/19 in order to protect front line services; the Band D Council Tax will increase from £134.99 in 2017/18 to £138.92 for 2018/19 in order to meet the estimates of expenditure for services administered by the Council.
+Winchester City Council has agreed that there should be no increase in district Council Tax for 2019/20; the Band D Council Tax will remain at £138.92 for 2019/20 in order to meet the estimates of expenditure for services administered by the Council.

 How is each £1 spent?